cudoventures/cudos-docs/README.md

 Cudos Docs is built using [Docusaurus 2](https://docusaurus.io/), a static website generator.

-### How to contribute
+## How to contribute

-If you're interested in contributing to this repo, feel free to clone the repo, make changes and open a PR.
+- If you're interested in contributing to this repo, feel free to clone the repo, make changes and open a PR.

-Be sure to checkout the `.contributing.md` file before making any changes.
+- Be sure to checkout the `.contributing.md` file before making any changes.
 (TO BE DONE)

+- You can also open an issue.

-### Preview changes locally
+## Preview changes locally

 To preview your changes as you edit the files, you can run a local development server that will serve your website and reflect the latest changes.